moritz-sauer-13/silverstripe-agegate/README.md

+This is a Fork of https://github.com/RevStrat/silverstripe-agegate to Support SS5

 # SilverStripe AgeGate

 This module provides an age-gate function, with support for the IPStack API or GeoLite2 database.
 Please provide your own GeoLite2 database in the ```data``` folder.